KauzClay/docs-tap/scst-store/multicluster-setup.hbs.md

 For information about `metadata` configuration, see [Cluster-specific scanner configurations](cluster-specific-scanner-configurations.hbs.md).

-> **Important** Although in a single cluster configuration using of Namespace Provisioner
-> is recommeneded, however in any multicluster configuration properties mentioned above should
+> **Important** In a multicluster configuration, you must manually copy the `metadata-store` values
-> be taken from the view cluster manually and copied to the `values.yaml` by which the build
+> mentioned earlier from the View cluster to the `values.yaml` file you use to install the Build cluster.
-> cluster would be installed.

 ## <a id='resources'></a> Additional resources